MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 });
 ```

 ## Partial and multiple parameters in a url segment
 - Sometimes only part of a parameter needs to be dynamic:

 ```
+js
 server.route({
     method: 'GET',
     path: '/my-file/{fileName}.jpg',